 The MS2SSN_SWShipInfo_Not message is sent by a MNSW to communicate ship identification and particulars details to the ESD.
 The ESD will send back a synchronous SSN_Receipt message to acknowledge the receipt of the information or communicate errors.

 Each MS2SSN_SWShipInfo_Not message relates to a unique ship.

-Request/Response

-The Request/Response mechanism will allow the MNSW to request the ship details (including identification information, ship particulars and records of reporting exemptions) from the ESD for a specific ship based on its identification information (e.g. IMO number, call sign, MMSI number).

-The following figure outlines the expected synchronous flow of XML messages related to this transaction: